Tom Griffin on intelligence history

 Share

-K Branch was a former division of the Security Service, MI5, responsible for counter-espionage in the service's organisation from 1968.
-Prior to this time, this had been D Branch (ref 1, p.860).
-The re-organisation was carried out by Michael Hanley as head of counter-espionage.
-Peter Wright claimed that he persuaded Hanley and Martin Furnival Jones to include a formal mechanism for investigating penetration of the service (ref 2, p.334).
-K branch was reincorporated into a new D Branch in the service's organisation of 1994 (ref 1, p.864).
+An earlier iteration of K Branch was responsible for counter-espionage in the service's organisation from 1968.
+Prior to this time, this had been D Branch.2 The re-organisation was carried out by Michael Hanley as head of counter-espionage.
+Peter Wright claimed that he persuaded Hanley and Martin Furnival Jones to include a formal mechanism for investigating penetration of the service.3 K branch was reincorporated into a new D Branch in the service's organisation of 1994.4 At some later point this work seems to have reverted once again to the K Branch designation.

 Keep reading with a 7-day free trial